awsdocs/amazon-aurora-user-guide/doc_source/mysql-replication-gtid.md

 You can disable GTID\-based replication for an Aurora MySQL DB cluster\.
 Doing so means that the Aurora cluster can't perform inbound or outbound binlog replication with external databases that use GTID\-based replication\.

 **Note**
-In the following procedure, *Read Replica* means the replication target in an Aurora configuration with binlog replication to or from an external database\.
+In the following procedure, *read replica* means the replication target in an Aurora configuration with binlog replication to or from an external database\.
 It doesn't mean the read\-only Aurora Replica DB instances\.
-For example, when an Aurora cluster accepts incoming replication from an external source, the Aurora primary instance acts as the Read Replica for binlog replication\.
+For example, when an Aurora cluster accepts incoming replication from an external source, the Aurora primary instance acts as the read replica for binlog replication\.

 For more details about the stored procedures mentioned in this section, see [Aurora MySQL Stored Procedures](AuroraMySQL.Reference.md#AuroraMySQL.Reference.StoredProcs)\.